Plan your visit

 The historic Albert Anker House and the new Art Pavilion

-The Centre Albert Anker is situated in the immediate proximity of Ins Dorf railroad station on the Aare Seeland Mobil line, in the heart of the Seeland municipality of Ins.
-The grounds are limited by the two arterial roads that lead respectively to Biel and Bern.
-Despite being thus situated in the midst of a major junction in the municipality of Ins, the Albert Anker House and garden have remained a small microcosm.
-The green belt around the site creates an idyllic ambience that combines birdsong and gems of cultural history.
+The Centre Albert Anker is situated in the immediate vicinity of the Ins Dorf station on the Aare Seeland Mobil Bahn line, in the heart of the Seeland municipality of Ins.
+The site is bordered by the two main transport routes to Biel and Bern.
+Although located at the heart of the transport hub of the municipality of Ins, the Albert Anker House and its garden have remained a small microcosm.
+Thanks to the surrounding green belt, the garden exudes an idyllic atmosphere with birdsong and cultural-historical features.

-Marcel Hegg, an architect who works in Biel, is responsible for the architecture of the new building as well as for the modifications and renovation of the Albert Anker House.
+The Biel-based architect Marcel Hegg was responsible for the architecture of the new building as well as for the conversion and renovation of the Albert Anker House.
 ATELIER MARCEL HEGG

 Building site management of the new building: akkurat Bauatelier AG, Thun